bomavic/Capstone-project-1/Hr date README.md

 This is a class work done during my bootcamp training organised by Ladies in Tech Africa in conjunction with Incubator hub.

+This Power BI report is about attrition in an organisation.
+The organisation is made up of different Educational fields
+  - Human Resources
+  - Life Sciences
+  - Marketing
+  - Medical
+  - Technology Degree
+  - Others.
 ![hr i](https://github.com/user-attachments/assets/a67eac15-1d7a-412b-bd8c-4b697f4298ee)